Immiscible two-phase flow in porous media: a statistical mechanics approach: Non-thermal thermodynamics at the Darcy scale

 For the same reasons that $\mu$ was the natural variable for $v_m$ in the porous media problem, $w$ is the natural variable for $\nu_m$ together with $T$ and $p$.
 We may write

-Analyzing the data in Figure \ref{fig4}, Olsen et al.\ \cite{olsen2025new} find that the three mixtures are close to having the parameters $b_k$ close to zero --- but for mixtures 2 and 3 {\it not\/} equal to zero.
-It is remarkable that the similarity between the behavior of the co-moving velocity shown in Figure \ref{fig3} and the co-molar volume in Figure \ref{fig4} are so similar.
+Analyzing the data in Figure \ref{fig7}, Olsen et al.\ \cite{olsen2025new} find that the three mixtures are close to having the parameters $b_k$ close to zero --- but for mixtures 2 and 3 {\it not\/} equal to zero.
+We note that mixture 1 is stable whereas mixtures 2 and 3 are not.
+It is remarkable that the behavior of the co-moving velocity shown in Figure \ref{fig6} and the co-molar volume in Figure \ref{fig7} are so similar.
 It is encouraging that a notion imported from the non-thermal thermodynamics of immiscible two-phase flow in porous media carries over to ordinary thermodynamics and not only the other way.